HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/setup.md

    - Wire this function node to the debug node created in step 6 of the Authentication, so that both flows end at the same function node.
 4. Deploy the updates to the flow by clicking the "Deploy" button.
 5. Test the flow by clicking on the inject node.
+6. Open the debug tab in the right side of NODE-RED to see the output.

-If successful, the debug tab on the right area of Node-RED will display the output from the HTTP request, with payload being an object where the keys are the states and the value is another object containing its name, capital, latitude and longitude.
+If successful, the debug tab will display the output from the HTTP request, with payload being an object where the keys are the states and the value is another object containing its name, capital, latitude and longitude.

 The final flow should look like this:
 ![Setup Flow](../images/nodered_contacts/setup_flow.png)